Primordial gravitational waves spectrum in the interacting Bose-Einstein gas model: PGW evolution from the radiation era up to present time

 On the other hand, if $a_{in}>0.0001$, we first solve eq. (\ref{nummu''}) with the Hubble expansion rate dominated by non-relativistic matter (a mixture of baryonic matter and CDM) as $H(a)=H_{in}(a_{in}/a)^{3/2}$ (where $H_{in}$ is the Hubble factor in eq. (\ref{H}) evaluated at scale factor $a_{in}$) for $a\in[0.0001,a_{in}]$ to obtain a first solution $\mu_1$ (with initial conditions $\mu_1(a=0.0001) $ and $\frac{d \mu_1}{da}(a=0.0001) $).
 Then, we solve eq. (\ref{nummu''}) with the Hubble factor in eq. (\ref{H}) for $a\in[a_{in},1]$ to obtain a second solution $\mu_2(a)$ with initial conditions at $a=a_{in}$, with matching of the first solution $\mu_1$ at $a=a_{in}$ ($\mu_2(a=a_{in})=\mu_1(a=a_{in})$ and $\frac{d \mu_2}{da}(a=a_{in})=\frac{d \mu_1}{da}(a=a_{in})$).

 We first compute the potential term in eq. (\ref{numpot}) for different free-parameter choices in order to determine which one has the biggest impact on the amplitude.
-We note that $\Omega_{G0}$ affects $a_{in}$, but is absent in the Hubble factor and, consequently, in eq. (\ref{nummu''}).
+We note that $\Omega_{G0}$ affects the amplitude of PGW only via $a_{in}$, as the Hubble factor (and, consequently, eq. (\ref{nummu''})) do not explicitly depends on $\Omega_{G0}$.
 The parameter $\Omega_{m0}$ is chosen in the 2-$\sigma$ region shown in figure \ref{fig1}, while $\Omega_{i0}$ is chosen to lie on the $\Omega_{dm0}+\Omega_{G0}>0$ region.
 Figure \ref{fig2} shows the potential vs. scale factor for different parameter choices.
 The one parameter with a noticeable impact on the potential is $\Omega_{m0}$, while the rest of the free parameters leave the potential unchanged up to eye view.

 The PGW amplitude depends on $\Omega_{m0}$ as expected (figure \ref{fig3}).
 The larger parameter $\Omega_{m0}$ the larger the resulting PGW amplitude.
 Also, for different wave numbers $k$, the amplification of the same free parameters varies as well.
 In the next section, we compute the PGW power spectrum, related to the amplitude, as a function of $\Omega_{m0}$.